MariusLang/node-red-contrib-trashschedule/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-trashschedule.png?compact=true)](https://nodei.co/npm/node-red-contrib-trashschedule/)

-The Node Red **Trashschedule** node is the ultimate node to create your own Trash Schedule.
+The **node-red-contrib-trashschedule** Node is the ultimative Node to manage your Trashschedule events.

+Please make sure that you've picked the right timezone into your system settings!

 ## Installation
 ```